Driving professional excellence

 We are looking for applications from fast rising middle to senior managers, keen to learn more about the art and science of leading and managing large-scale changes in operations and support services.
 Applicants must be open to non-hierarchical, flexible, agile management approaches, including approaches deployed in other industry sectors.
 Typically, they will be able to demonstrate the potential to move beyond their current roles irrespective of whether they are already working in operations management, or come from a specialist technical, or policy background.
 Applicants are nominated by their own head of administration, their dean or equivalent in their organisation.
 They are selected by a HUMANE panel with extensive experience of leadership management development programmes.

-You can sign up to be kept informed about the 2026 Winter School edition here.
+You can sign up to be kept informed about the 2026 Summer School edition here.

 University governance, leadership and management in higher education